SIGWROC/sigwroc/content/mentoring/_index.md

   - heading: Find a WROC Mentor
-    text: "One narrative has been shared among us repeatedly over the years: it's hard to find other colleagues who truly understand the nuance of studying programming cultures.
+    text: "One narrative has been shared among us repeatedly over the years: it's hard to find other colleagues who truly understand the nuance of studying programming cultures and teaching about them.
 An integral way that SIGWROC intends on stabilizing our subfield within the broader discipline is to support anyone who finds themselves in need of help not available within their existing programs.
 If you need any support, we have mentors that would love to help you develop your research and teaching agendas.
 Review the list of scholars below and don't hesitate to reach out to them to start a conversation.
 We are here for you!"
 mentor_list:
   - heading: Brandee Easter
     bio: Dr. Brandee Easter (she/her) is an Assistant Professor of Writing at York